strimzi/strimzi-ui/README.md

 npm install
 ```

+The Strimzi-UI can be developed while making use of TLS certificates between server and client, as would be the case in a typical production deployment.
+The [`openssl`](https://www.openssl.org/) tool and configuration (used via the `npm run addDevCerts` command) can generate representative development time certificates for this purpose, given `openssl` is installed for your operating system.
+This is not required however to develop the UI.

 If you run into any issues while working in this repo, please check out [the troubleshooting guide](#troubleshooting).

 ### Helpful commands